Jacqueline-Esbri/Cryptocurrencies/README.md

 ![3D.PNG](PNGs/3D.png)

 - Data classified into 4 groups
-- **Bittorrent** is the clear outlier while the other 3 clusters have relatively clear boundaries
+- **BitTorrent** is the clear outlier while the other 3 clusters have relatively clear boundaries

 ### Fig.3 & 4